 - Amazon Kinesis Streams streams data on AWS, which allows you to collect, store, and process TBs per hour at a low cost.

-- Amazon Kinesis Firehose loads streaming data in to Amazon Kinesis Analytics, Amazon S3, Amazon Redshift, or Amazon Elasticsearch Service.
+- Amazon Kinesis Firehose loads streaming data in to Amazon Kinesis Analytics, Amazon S3, Amazon Redshift, or Amazon OpenSearch Service.

 - Amazon Kinesis Analytics helps you analyze streaming data by writing SQL queries and in turn overcoming the management and monitoring of streaming logs in near real time.
 Analytics allows you to reference metadata stored in S3 in SQL queries for real-time analytics.